ITV Central: ITV Central

 On 11 August 2001, the ITV1 brand was formed in which replaced the 'ITV' on the Carlton idents.
 As the ITV1 idents began to be used on their own more and more, and Carlton and Granada owned all the franchises in England and Wales, Carlton and Granada decided to axe regional branding, and replace it with a full-time ITV1 identity.
-Before regional programmes, the logo 'ITV1 Carlton' was used, until late 2003, when they were known as 'ITV1 for Central England'.
+Before regional programmes, the logo 'ITV1 Carlton' was used, until 1 December 2003, when they were known as 'ITV1 for Central England'.
 The regional idents were gradually phased out, and by 2006, on most days, the only regional branding was for the regional news.
 In November 2006, the Central name was retired, when regional idents were axed.
 It would then be known as just ITV1 at all times.

 The Carlton brand continued to be seen on production captions until February 2004, with the caption A Carlton Production or A Carlton Production for Central England being used.
-This was replaced, following the merger of Granada plc and Carlton Communications to form ITV plc, with an ITV regional logo featuring the word Central below the ITV logo with the caption ‘An ITV Production’ Today, the majority of productions have been moved away from the Midlands region, and any productions are accredited to ITV Studios.
+This was replaced, following the merger of Granada plc and Carlton Communications to form ITV plc, with an ITV regional logo featuring the word Central below the ITV logo with the caption ‘An ITV Production’.
+Today, the majority of productions have been moved away from the Midlands region, and any productions are accredited to ITV Studios.
 On 14 January 2013, the station's on-air identity reverted to ITV, along with all other ITV plc-owned franchises.